adam-lowe/adam-lowe.dev/README.md

 # This is my site

-As of right now this site was built using a template, but when I find the time I will eventually try to build my own site from scratch
+This site was built using a template, but I feel I've made enough changes to call it my own at this point

 ## Built with